zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/initialize-environment/initialize-environment.md

     - Enterprise Manager - Management server (OMS)
     - Enterprise Manager - Management Agent (emagent)

-2. On the *Firefox* window on the right preloaded with *Enterprise Manager*, click on the *Username* field and select the saved credentials to login.
-These credentials have been saved within *Firefox* and are provided below for reference
+2. On the browser window on the right preloaded with *Enterprise Manager*, click on the *Username*  and login with the credentials provided below.
+(If the browser shows any certificate authority invalid error code, click on *Advanced* and *Proceed to your <ip_address>* to reach the Enterprise Manager console login screen)

     ```
     Username: <copy>sysman</copy>